ndr053/compute-links-plugin-wordpress/readme.txt

 == Description ==

 Compute links plugin is a view of the total size of the links in the post.
-This means you put the links in the short code and compute all links.
+This means you put the links in the shortcode and compute all links.
-Also, This plugin display size of the each link.
+Also, This plugin display the size of each link.

 Boost your content by using Compute Links' many shortcuts features:
 * Easy to use with shortcode